 Motorbike riding in Thailand, especially in North Thailand (Chiang Mai, Chiang Rai, Nan) and North-East Thailand is becoming popular.
 Not only for Big Motorbikes but also for scooters and even some people do the same routes by bicycle!
-So in a serie Suggested Motorbike Routes I will show you some great routes to ride.
+So in a serie Recommended Motorbike Routes I will show you some great routes to ride.
 Some people will ride routes like this in 1 day but you could also do it slow and take 2 or 3 days (you will see much more).
-I am now I think motorbike riding for more as 10 years in Thailand, to read my reports of motorbike riding click on Motorbike Trip Reports.
+After more as 10 years motorbike riding in Thailand I have done most routes, to read my reports of motorbike riding click on Motorbike Trip Reports.

 WarningBe aware that after rain roads can be slippery.
 Especially in the mountains, also in the early morning with fog.
 In the raining season there could be landslides blocking roads or some parts of road could be washed away.